Jonasmik/Fog-TheGurus/README.md

 # Download

 1. Fork or download the project
-2. Change to your name in maven, web.xml etc.
+2. Setup Tomcat.
-3. Setup Tomcat.
+3. run init.sql in MySQL workbench
 4. Enjoy